 Coverage Depends on the Cause

-According to Laurie Pegler, a coverage attorney with the Property Loss Research Bureau, most homeowners policies are endorsed with the Limited Fungi form.
-“Under this endorsement,” Pegler explains, “mold is excluded except for losses arising out of fire or lightning or, subject to a reduced coverage limit, losses arising out of another loss covered under the policy.”
 For example, homeowners policies cover water damage resulting from the accidental discharge or overflow of water or steam from a plumbing system or from within a household appliance.
 If a covered water loss results in mold growing within a wall, undetected over a period of time, the policy will provide coverage.
-Now suppose that mold growing behind your shower walls has caused the drywall to rot.
+Now, suppose that mold growing behind your shower walls has caused the drywall to rot.
 Since this problem has not resulted from another loss covered under the policy, the costs to repair the shower wall will not be covered by insurance.

-When coverage does apply, the policy or attached endorsement typically limits coverage to $5,000 or $10,000 per policy term.
-This is the maximum amount that the insurance policy will pay to remove the mold from the property; tear out or replace walls or part of a building to gain access to the fungi; and test air or property to confirm the absence or presence of mold.
+When coverage does apply, the policy or attached endorsement typically limits coverage to between $1,000 and $10,000 per policy term.
+This is the maximum amount that the insurance policy will pay to remove the mold from the property, tear out or replace walls or part of a building to gain access to the fungi and test air or property to confirm the absence or presence of mold.

 Insurance companies exclude coverage for ordinary mold damage because while damage is not intended, it’s also not accidental.
 Mold grows as a result of environmental circumstances that can usually be corrected or controlled by the homeowner through home maintenance and repair of deteriorating property (such as that shower wall).